tslamic/tslamic.github.io/_posts/2013-07-21-twos-complement-and-absolute-values.md

 The values are lower bounds.
 We've shown that in Two's Complement, the opposite value of a lower bound is still the lower bound.

-This is relevant because `-2147483648 == Integer.MIN_VALUE`.
-We've seen that the opposite value of a lower bound is still the lower bound, which explains why `Math.abs(-2147483648) != 2147483648`, as casually mentioned at the beginning of this post.
+This is relevant because `-2147483648 == Integer.MIN_VALUE`, a lower bound for `int` type in Java.
+We know now the opposite value of a lower bound is still the lower bound, which explains why `Math.abs(-2147483648) != 2147483648`.